aurelijusb/corona-api/README.md

 Coronavirus as API
 ==================

-Showing oficial data of Coronavirus in Lithuania as API.
+Showing official data of Coronavirus in Lithuania as API.
-So others could analyze data easier and do not DDOS oficial website.
+So others could analyze data easier and do not DDOS official website.

 # Developing project locally